In this article I will explain with an example, how to use and develop applications in

 Steps

-1. Open Visual Studio and from Start section click on New Project.
+1. Open Visual Studio and from Start section click on Create a new Project.

 Adding Controller to the ASP.Net MVC 5 Project